Bhuj: History

 The British garrison at Bhuj peaked in 1826 with nearly 1400 British troops (685 infantry, 543 dragoons, 90 foot artillery and 74 horse artillery) supported by over 5000 Indian soldiers.
 Amongst the highest profile British figures during this time was Alexander Burnes who was based here between 1826 and 1829.

 In 1837, Bhuj is said to have had a population of 30,000, including 6,000 Muslims.

-After independence of India in 1947, Kutch State acceded unto the dominion of India and was constituted an independent commissionaire, Kutch State.
+After independence of India in 1947, Kutch State acceded to the dominion of India and was constituted an independent commissionaire, Kutch State.
 In 1956, Kutch State was merged with Bombay state, which in 1960 was divided into the new linguistic states of Gujarat and Maharashtra, with Kutch becoming part of Gujarat state as Kutch district.
 Bhuj is the district headquarters of Kutch District, the largest district in India.

 On 21 July 1956 as well as on 26 January 2001, the city suffered great losses of life and property due to earthquakes.
 Many parts of Bhuj were demolished due to the extensive damage, whilst others were repaired.
 There has been great progress in rebuilding the City since the 2001 earthquake, with considerable improvements to roads, transportation, and infrastructure.

-Bhuj is home to one of the first Swaminarayan Sampraday temples, built in 1822.
-Bhuj temple is one of the six original temples built during the earthly presence of the Lord Swaminarayan.
+The Swaminarayan Temple in Bhuj, built in 1822 AD, is one of the six original temples built during the direct presence of Lord Swaminarayan.
 The devotees living in Bhuj including Gangaram Mull, Sundarji Suthar and Hirji Suthar requested Lord to construct a temple at Bhuj.
 Lord instructed Vaishnavanand Swami to construct the temple, and Lord himself installed the murti of Lord NarNarayan Dev in Bhuj on VS 1879 on the 5th day of the bright half of the month of Vaishakh (Friday 15 May 1823 AD).

 Geography

 Bhuj has an average elevation of 110 m.
 On the eastern side of the city is a hill known as Bhujia Hill, on which there is a Bhujia Fort, that separates Bhuj city and Madhapar town (considered one of the richest villages in Asia).
-It has two lakes namely Hamirsar Lake and Deshadsar (દેેેશળસર).
+It has two lakes namely Hamirsar Lake and Deshalsar.